giannisgiann/s-box/src/pages/en/insurance.md

       value: Who We Are
       keyName: property
     - name: 'og:description'
-      value: This is the about us page
+      value: This is the insurance page
       keyName: property
     - name: 'og:image'
       value: images/1.png